maswang32/maswang32/README.md

 # Welcome 👋

 ## About Me:
-💻Good luck to all at Uncommon Hacks 2022!
 🐧My name is Mason.
 I am interested in Computer Vision, Signal Processing, Deep Learning, and Complexity.
 In this GitHub you will find projects in Python, C, and C++.

 📕I am graduating from the University of Chicago in June 2022, with a BS in Computer Science with a specialization in Machine Learning.
 I am double majoring in CS and Math.
 I am an incoming EE student at Stanford.